 Bryn Mawr, Pennsylvania

-Rosemont students have many opportunities to learn outside the classroom.
-Formally through experiential learning—internships, study abroad, service learning, and undergraduate research—and informally through campus clubs and organizations, the Cornelian Service Corp, and athletics.
+Rosemont’s students have many opportunities to learn outside the classroom, either formally through experiential learning—internships, study abroad, service learning, and undergraduate research—or informally through campus clubs and organizations, the Cornelian Service Corp, and athletics.

+Culturally diverse, Rosemont College is a coeducational liberal arts institution in the Catholic tradition, founded by the Society of the Holy Child Jesus.
 Rosemont College’s reputation is built on an embracing respect for diversity and individuality.
-Its heart is in the encouragement and support the entire community gives its students in their academic, athletic, or personal lives.
+Its heart is in the encouragement and support that the entire community gives its students’ academic, athletic, and personal lives.
 With a record of academic excellence, the College bases its character in the quality and depth of the education its faculty provides.
-Rosemont knows who each student is, what his or her goals and future aspirations are, and how its community can help them achieve those goals.
+Rosemont knows who each student is, what their goals and future aspirations are, and how their community can help them achieve those goals.

 Get to know Rosemont College

 - Academic Advisors

 At the beginning of their first year, each Rosemont student participates in a special program to evaluate their individual academic skills, personality traits, and learning styles.
 Their findings are then reviewed and applied to a personalized learning plan that gives them a better understanding of their abilities.
 This plan serves as a touchstone to chart academic growth and progress, helping foster success both at Rosemont and beyond.